CollinDietz/tdd-mocks-and-test-doubles/slides/tdd-and-mocks/subsections/mocks_vs_testdoubles.md

 ---

-# How does this happen?
+# How Does This Happen?

 - The mock doesn't need to track the _state_ of the module
 - It just needs to remember what _should_ happen (in order*) and compare that to what _does_ happen